 03 of 08

 Don’t worry, you do not have to fully declutter your closet every week.
-Just fold, put away, or hang up any clothes that are lying around.
-Also, set aside any items that you’ve noticed you no longer want or need; these can be donated once you accumulate a bagful.
+However, you should fold, put away, or hang up any clothes that are lying around or lingering in a basket.
+Set aside any items that you’ve noticed you no longer want or need; these can be donated once you accumulate a bagful.

 04 of 08